 - You can freeze the stock in ice cube trays and then transfer the cubes to zip-top bags, so you can pull out the cubes as you need them.

-If you like this bone broth, try some other low-carb favorites:
+If you like this keto bone broth, try some other low-carb recipes:

 - Roasting Pan